Bumi Resources (Bakrie Group)

 Bumi has two non-coal business segments; minerals (operated by PT Bumi Resources Minerals Tbk) and oil & gas exploration (operated by Gallo Oil (Jersey) Ltd).
-Outside Indonesia, it operates in the Islamic Republic of Mauritania (iron ore) and the Republic of Yemen (oil & gas).

-PLEASE NOTE: The US$ figures presented are the sum of lenders’ corporate loans to Bumi from 2009-2016.
+PLEASE NOTE: The US$ figures presented are the sum of lenders’ corporate loans to Bumi from 2009-2017.
 The ‘number of deals’ column indicates the number of deals (of a total of 28 transactions identified) in which a bank has been involved.

 Information comes from Bumi’s annual reports, as well as other public and subscription-based information sources.
 Occasionally, where information is incomplete, assumptions must be made about data and these were made in a consistent manner and in good faith.
 Whilst we endeavoured to gather and include all relevant deals, we cannot guarantee the completeness of the information presented.
-The intended use of 11 identified deals included primary debt and additional facilities, 5 involved company acquisition loans, 10 involved refinancing and 2 had an unknown purpose.

 In May 2017, Bumi Resources completed a debt restructuring due defaults on some of their bonds and loans due in 2014, 2016 and 2017.
 Creditors and bondholders will receive a mix of new senior notes, mandatory convertible bonds, equity and contingent value rights.
 [See Daniel Stanton, International Financing Review, (20 May 2017) “Bumi workout nears finish line”]